 - Immigration Department

 - Insurance Authority

 - Independent Commission Against Corruption

 - Securities and Futures Commission

 Non-compliance with the SCR regime – Any failure in compliance with the regime requirements is deemed a criminal offense.
-Responsible individual/company can be fined at level 4 (i.e. $25,000), or even get a further daily penalty of $700 under specific circumstances.
+Responsible individuals/ companies can be fined at level 4 (i.e. $25,000), or even get a further daily penalty of $700 under specific circumstances.

-Duration to comply – Addressees who have received a notice with regard to the SCR issued by a company are required to meet the requirements described in the notice within one month from the date of the notice.
+Duration to comply – Addresses who have received a notice about the SCR issued by a company are required to meet the requirements described in the notice within one month from the date of the notice.

 Note that it is a must for a company to enter the required particulars of a registrable person into its SCR within 7 days after the registrable person’s confirmation.
 The same case of duration is applied for entering the required particulars of a registrable legal entity after that particular comes to the notice of the company.